falcosecurity/falco/proposals/20200909-userpsace-deployment.md

 ## Workflow
 ### Preparation
-We prepare and publish a docker image containing falco.
+We prepare and publish a docker image containing Falco.
 The contents would be the following:

 ```